ARTICLE ON CLIMATE CHANGE IN TANZANIA

 3. Intercropping/agroforestry

-5. Use of environmentally friendly energy sources like geothermal, natural gas, solar, and wind energy than charcoal, coal and fuelwood.
+5. Use of environmentally friendly energy sources, such as geothermal, natural gas, solar, and wind energy, rather than charcoal, coal, and fuelwood.

 6. The use of organic manure prevents nutrient and water loss.

-7. As the most significant carbon sink on the planet, soil sequestrates greenhouse gases by proper soil conservation methods like contour planting and no-till farming, which do not disturb the soil.
+7. As the most significant carbon sink on the planet, soil sequesters greenhouse gases through proper soil conservation methods, such as contour planting and no-till farming, which do not disturb the soil.

 8. Farmers may prevent the submergence of rice fields by reducing methane and cultivating upland rice or other upland crops.